AnjiAgrawal/Incremental_Loading_SCD_1_Implementation_Hive_Sqoop_MySql/README.md

 We follow a step-by-step process in achieving the solution for the above-mentioned problem:

-1. Load the data from client's machine and create a table on MySQL.
+1. Load the data from client's machine and create a table on MySQL
-2. Load the data into Hive Table.
+2. Load the data into Hive Table
-3. Implement SCD-1 to keep the up-to-date data.
+3. Implement SCD-1 to keep the up-to-date data
-4. Load the data back into MySQL.
+4. Load the data back into MySQL
-5. Create a backup table for reconciliation.
+5. Create a backup table for reconciliation

 NOTE: Two shells are created to achieve this:

-a. ots.sh : One Time script to setup the structure required for the data to be loaded and processed
+1. ots.sh : One Time script to setup the structure required for the data to be loaded and processed

-b. daily.sh : Daily script to process the daily data coming in batches such that only latest info is maintained in the end table for analysis
+2. daily.sh : Daily script to process the daily data coming in batches such that only latest info is maintained in the end table for analysis

 ![image](https://user-images.githubusercontent.com/107996786/178391621-ce3e9437-282a-466f-b3d1-29aa2e22aff5.png)